Orlando Arcia Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (122 total, 1.1 per game).
+- The Pirates give up the sixth-fewest home runs in baseball (124 total, 1.1 per game).

+- The Pirates will send Priester (2-1) out for his fifth start of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts through 19 2/3 innings pitched.

-- His last time out came on Thursday against the Milwaukee Brewers, when the righty threw five innings, surrendering eight earned runs while allowing nine hits.
+- In his most recent time out on Saturday, the righty threw four innings against the Milwaukee Brewers, giving up three earned runs while surrendering five hits.

+- In four games this season, the 22-year-old has an ERA of 8.69, with 7.3 strikeouts per nine innings.
+Opponents are batting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.